EY ITEM Club Forecast: Outlook for Financial Services Spring 2014

 Forecast for Insurance

 Falling unemployment, plus improvements in the housing market and consumer activity should provide a boost for the general insurance sector.
 By 2017 non-life premiums are expected to finally exceed their 2007 peak, reaching £69b.
 A dip in life premium growth is expected in 2015 (a modest 2.1%) due to uncertainty in light of recent policy and regulatory announcements.
 However, we expect life premiums to recover to 3-4% growth over 2015-18 as insurers adjust to the changed annuity market.

 “Firms that can build trust by supporting investors through accumulation and drawdown will be most likely to emerge as winners. ”

 Read Mark’s full insurance viewpoint

-- The number of property transactions reached 1m last year for the first time in six years.
-Transactions are forecast to rise to 1.3m by 2017, boosting demand for general and life insurance.
+- The number of property transactions reached 1 million in 2013 for the first time in six years.
+Transactions are forecast to rise to 1.3 million by 2018, boosting demand for general and life insurance.

 - Insurance profits are expected to rise to £5.6b this year, from £4.4b in 2013.
 But profit growth is likely to slow in future years.